pl-strflt/ipdx/ROADMAP.md

 ## Improve the Day to Day of Kubo/Boxo Developer

 We've been focusing on Kubo/Boxo developers in H1 2023.
 In H2, we'd like to work on the work items that we identified throughout the process.
 The main projects we envision are:
-- create a general solution for identifyin flaky tests within Go ecosystem
+- create a general solution for identifying flaky tests within Go ecosystem
+- create a general solution for [enforcing constraints on dependencies within Go ecosystem](https://github.com/pl-strflt/ipdx/issues/80)
 - automate CHANGELOG update reminders
 - fix the shortcomings of testing and coverage at the cross section of Kubo and Boxo
 - deprecate sharness tests